ncode3/ansible-tower/provisioning/README.md

 REQUIRED:
  - Your Redhat Customer Portal/Satellite username/password
  - Your subscription pool name or pool ids

- OPTIONAL:
- - Openstack Credentials
+ - Openstack Credentials (optional)
- - AWS Credentials
+ - AWS Credentials (optional)
  - Private and Public Keys to place on servers

+Server Requirements

+- two nics per servers
+- first nic can pxe boot and optionally natively set to your vlan of choice on the switch, and second nic is trunked on switch
+- server remote management/ipmi/idrac/ilo/etc is configured and works with linux ipmi utilities.
+Configured to use vlan 101

+Network Requirements

+- vlans created on router and switches, check out NETWORK.md for help with this.
+- dhcp server to manage pxe booting, with a dhcp update key set
+- working dns server, and dhcp server can update dns records
+- TODO have ansible deploy dhcp and dns server configs
+- TODO have ansible configure network devices

-If you already have Ansible Tower set up, It's really easy:
+If you already have Ansible Tower set up, It's really fast and easy to get started:

 Step 1: Create some new Credentials in Settings Gear
  - Rename 'Demo Credential' to Dummy Credential